Guanyin Airport railway station

 Guanyin Airport railway station is a railway station in Suining County, Xuzhou, Jiangsu, People's Republic of China.
 It is situated about 1.5 km south of Xuzhou Guanyin Airport, and about 32 km from the urban center of Xuzhou city.
 Passengers may reach the airport via a free shuttle bus.

 History

 The station was called Shuanggou railway station during construction.
-On 14 October 2019, it was officially named as Guanyin Airport railway station.
-Guanyin Airport railway station opened on 16 December 2019.
-The initial service level was twelve trains per day in total.
+On 14 October 2019, it was officially named as Guanyin Airport railway station, and the station opened on 16 December 2019, with its initial service level as twelve trains per day in total.